AdobeDocs/support-resources.en/help/adobe-support-tools-guide/escalation-management.md

 - Adobe product for which the case is submitted
 - The number of days the case has been open
-- **Current status** - A concise statement of where the case stands
+- **Current status** - A concise statement of the case's current progress
 - **Next steps** - An outline of the actions taken by the Support or Engineering team and the next steps.
 - **Summary** - Details about the issue, including the problem description and business impact
 - **Key updates** - A chronological list of significant actions and updates for the case to date.

+>[!NOTE]
+>
+>The case status indicator displays the current state of the case.
+If the case is open, it shows the number of days the case has been open (for example, **Open for 6 days**).
+If the case is closed, it shows **[!UICONTROL Closed]**.

 ![AI Case Summary](/help/adobe-support-tools-guide/assets/ai-case-summary.png)

 ## Get Help

-**[!UICONTROL Get Help]** feature enables customers to raise and manage support escalations directly from the case list, without contacting Support by email or phone.
-Based on the case priority, Experience League Support displays relevant self-service escalation options.
+The **[!UICONTROL Get Help]** feature enables customers to raise and manage support escalations directly from the case list, without contacting Support by email or phone.
+Based on the case priority, Adobe Experience League Support displays relevant self-service escalation options.

 To access **[!UICONTROL Get Help]**, follow the steps below:

-1. Navigate to **[!UICONTROL My Cases]** in Experience League Support.
+1. Navigate to **[!UICONTROL My Cases]** in Adobe Experience League Support.
-2. Find the case you wish to escalate from the case list.
+1. Find the case you wish to escalate from the case list.
-3. In the **[!UICONTROL Additional Help]** column, click **[!UICONTROL Get Help]** for the case.
+1. In the **[!UICONTROL Additional Help]** column, click **[!UICONTROL Get Help]** for the case.

+   >[!NOTE]
+   >
+   >The **[!UICONTROL Get help]** option is available only for open cases and does not appear for closed cases.

-4. Review the escalation panel.
+1. Review the escalation panel.
 It displays the selected product, case priority, case ID, and available escalation options.
 Available options can include:

     - [!UICONTROL Request immediate call]
-    - Schedule a Troubleshooting Call
+    - [!UICONTROL Request a scheduled call]
-    - Change in Issue Urgency
+    - [!UICONTROL Change in Issue Urgency]
-    - I have an issue not listed
+    - [!UICONTROL I have an issue not listed]

 ![Get Help](/help/adobe-support-tools-guide/assets/get-help.png)

 ### Request immediate call

-**[!UICONTROL Request immediate call]** option is available for **P1 – Critical** cases.
-Use this option to request an immediate callback from a Technical Support Engineer.
+The **[!UICONTROL Request immediate call]** option is available for **P1–Critical** cases.
+Use this option to request an immediate callback on your phone from a Technical Support Engineer.

+>[!NOTE]
+>
+>You can request only one callback at a time.
+You can request another callback after the first call is completed.

-Follow the steps outlined below to request a callback:
+Follow the steps outlined below to request an immediate callback:

-1. In the **[!UICONTROL Get Help]** panel, select **[!UICONTROL Request Call Back]**, and then click **[!UICONTROL Next]**.
+1. In the **[!UICONTROL Get Help]** panel, select **[!UICONTROL Request immediate call]**, and then click **[!UICONTROL Continue]**.
 1. The callback request form appears, prepopulated with the selected product, priority, and case ID.
 Complete the required fields in the form.
    - Enter the phone number to receive the callback.
    - Enter a brief description of the issue or the reason for requesting a callback (up to 1,000 characters).